breethomas/Up-Git-Creek/README.md

 (# just kidding. this won't work. but it would be a lot cooler if it did...)

 git co master
-(# to ensure you are master)
+(# to ensure you are on master)

 git pull origin master
-(# pull down the latest changes from master on the big gh in the sky) (# these are commits that your team merged into master in your absence)
+(# pull down the latest changes from master on the big :octocat: in the sky) (# these are commits that your team merged into master in your absence)

 git co -b gt-my-new-feature
-(# gt references initials of "gertrude zachary" for example) (# you are creating and naming a new branch, off master with this command) (# write some codes)
+(# gt references initials of "gertrude zachary" from above workflow example) (# you are creating and naming a new branch (off master) with this command) (# write some codes)

 git status